 Hardware Interfaces

 A hardware interface shall exist between the sensors and the central computer.
 This interface will notify the central computer when a specific sensor has been tripped.
-Another hardware interface shall exist between the central computer and the mobile device; this will allow the user to access the security system remotely Internet.
-The Internet networks used will be separate from the MAVS system.
+Another hardware interface shall exist between the central computer and the mobile device; this will allow the user to access the security system remotely via Internet.

 General Requirements